 With the use of the transitional provision, the technical provisions are lower than without it, with the associated rise in eligible Tier 1 and 2 capital.
-Even without the use of the transitional measure, KLP meets the capital requirements by a good margin.
+Even without the use of the transitional provision, KLP meets the solvency capital requirement by a good margin.